mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

   mkpart primary ext4 2177MiB 100%
 ```

-You can make this more flexible by allowing the user to speficy the size of the
+You can make this more flexible by allowing the user to specify the size of the
-ESP or swap space, or even calcualte the swap basied on the available ram.
+ESP or swap space, or even calculate the swap based on the available ram.

 ```bash
 swap_size=$(free --mebi | awk '/Mem:/ {print $2}')